 The Department of Labor estimates that there are as many as 82 fatalities annually associated with cranes.
 Experts say that most crane accidents are due to wind or operator error.
 The use of a signal person can significantly reduce the likelihood of an accident associated with crane use.

-Our trainers are NCCCO certified examiners and have the experience and knowledge to prepare the signal person to successfully pass the written and practical test.
+Our trainers are NCCCO certified examiners and have the experience and knowledge to prepare the signal person to pass the written and practical test successfully.

 NCCCO Signal Person Written Program Outline

 - Review standard hand signals for mobile cranes (ASME B30.5)

 - Review standard hand signals for tower cranes (ASME B30.3)

 - Review how to move the load while remaining visible to the operator

 - Review how to provide clear and visible hand signals

 - Understand the importance of keeping in constant communication with the operator